GURUFOCUS.COM » STOCK LIST » Industrials » Transportation » Air Canada (OTCPK:ACDVF) » Definitions » E10

 7373 Cote Vertu Boulevard West, Air Canada Centre, Saint-Laurent, QC, CAN, H4S 1Z3

-Air Canada is Canada's largest airline, generally serving nearly 50 million passengers each year together with its low-cost sub-brand called Rouge and contracts for regional connection flights to its network.
-Air Canada is a sixth freedom airline, similar to Gulf carriers, which flies many U.S. nationals on long-haul trips with a layover in Canada.
-In 2022, the company generated CAD 16.6 billion in total revenue, down from CAD 19 billion in 2019 as the airline is still recovering from the pandemic and related travel restrictions.
+Air Canada is Canada's largest airline, serving nearly 50 million passengers each year together with its low-cost sub-brand called Rouge and contracts for regional connection flights to its network.
+Air Canada is a sixth-freedom airline, which flies many US-based passengers on long-haul trips with a layover in Canada.